Fisch03/Astro-Attack/README.md

 Tools
 ---
-The following Tools were used in the process of developing this Game:
+The following Tools were used in the process of developing this game:
 - [rgbds](https://github.com/rednex/rgbds) - Assembling the code
 - [BGB](http://bgb.bircd.org/) - Testing and debugging the ROM
 - [GBTD](http://www.devrs.com/gb/hmgd/gbtd.html) - Designing all the Tilesets